 If you’ve had a taste of the good old line of Bundaberg drinks, then you will love the taste of the town where the iconic ginger beer came from.
-Give your December/January summer school holiday activities a touch of the local Bundy-magic.
+Give your Summer school holiday activities a touch of the local Bundy-magic.

 Enjoy kids school holiday activities with the many things to do in school holidays in Bundaberg destinations that are historically, environmentally, and culturally educational.
 Wait no more, school holiday activities in Bundaberg are a big YES from us.

-Below you will find our complete guide to the best school holiday activities in Bundaberg over the December/January summer school holidays to help make your life so much easier!
+Below you will find our complete guide to the best school holiday activities in Bundaberg over the Summer school holidays to help make your life so much easier!

 Fun things to do for the Bundaberg school holidays